 Accolades: St Croix sas won over 20+ ICAST awards.
 Most recently in 2018 St Croix was awarded three Best of Show awards.
 St. Croix Rods claimed this prestigious honor for three of its rods in the freshwater, saltwater, and fly categories.
 Not an easy feat!

 If you’re looking for that competitive edge owning a St. Croix Legend Xtreme Drop Shot Rod will give you that extra advantage.

-Why did the G.Loomis NRX Drop Shot spinning rod win the Runner Up choice?
+Why did the G.Loomis NRX Drop Shot spinning rod win the Editor's Choice Award?

 The G. Loomis NRX spinning rods are considered to be the flagship of the G. Loomis spinning rod line up.
 What makes this rod so special is the exclusive way that G. Loomis makes its rods.